whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 4.18.
 Type **/test/topic** in Subscription topic field, then click **Subscribe to topic**

 4.19.
-Back to MQTT.fx, then click Publish, and you will see the message on the AWS IoT Platform
+Back to MQTT.fx, then click Publish, and you will see the message on the AWS IoT Platform.

 ![10.png](images/10.png)

-### Create a Rule to save a message in DynamoDB
+### Create a Rule to Save a Message in DynamoDB

 5.1.
 In AWS IoT platform, click **Act** at left navigation bar.